MrMarlonM/quiz-game/README.md

 - I want to top the high score
 - I want to send in questions of my own
 - I want to have different questions than the last time

+### Outlook
+In the future, the page could be updated to contain a global leaderboard and allow players the opportunity to send in questions of their own.
+For now, only the needs of the first-time visitors will be fulfilled and the calculated high score will only be shown on the end screen.

 ## Features
 The website will feature an easy-to-understand quiz which you can start to play directly!
 Interesting questions on many different topics get asked randomly and a score for each round gets calculated.